Kevin Dodaj

-Kevin Dodaj (born 9 September 2005) is an Albanian professional footballer who plays as a forward for Bulgarian First League club CSKA Sofia.
+Kevin Dodaj (born 3 September 2005) is an Albanian professional footballer who plays as a forward for I liga club Lechia Gdańsk, on loan from CSKA Sofia.

 Club career

-On 22 July 2025 Dodaj signed for Bulgarian club CSKA Sofia.
+On 22 July 2025, Dodaj signed for Bulgarian club CSKA Sofia.

+On 14 August 2026, he joined Polish second division club Lechia Gdańsk on loan for the rest of the season, with an option to buy.